szogyenyid/szogyenyid.github.io/_posts/2024-04-17-sustainable-php.md

 readtime: 8
 ---

-# Writing sustainable PHP code: best practices and tools for energy-efficient programming

 ## Introduction

-In today's software development landscape, there's a rising awareness of the environmental impact of our code.
+In today's software development landscape, there's a rising awareness of the __environmental impact of our code__.
 Sustainable coding practices, emphasizing efficiency and resource optimization, have become essential.
 This article explores sustainable coding tailored for PHP developers, offering insights into best practices and tools to reduce the energy footprint of PHP applications.

 As digital usage grows, so does energy consumption.
-Concerns over the environmental consequences urge developers to minimize energy usage while maintaining functionality and performance.
+Concerns over the environmental consequences urge developers to __minimize energy usage while maintaining functionality and performance__.
 Our focus here is on optimizing server-side PHP code for energy efficiency, empowering developers to create greener and more sustainable applications.

 ## Understanding sustainable coding in PHP

 Sustainable PHP coding entails practices aimed at minimizing energy consumption and environmental impact while preserving functionality and performance.
 This involves optimizing code to reduce resource usage, including CPU cycles, memory, and network bandwidth, thereby promoting efficiency and sustainability in software development.

-Inefficient PHP code not only affects functionality but also increases energy consumption and carbon emissions.
+__Inefficient PHP code not only affects functionality__ but also increases energy consumption and carbon emissions.
 Practices such as inefficient algorithms, suboptimal database queries, and redundant code execution exacerbate this impact, straining servers and infrastructure unnecessarily.

-By adopting sustainable coding practices, PHP developers can significantly decrease energy consumption and resource usage.
+By adopting sustainable coding practices, PHP __developers can significantly decrease energy consumption__ and resource usage.
 Optimization techniques like efficient algorithm design, caching mechanisms, and minimizing I/O operations not only enhance user experience but also lower server load and operational costs.
 Embracing these practices contributes to a greener digital ecosystem, aligning with broader efforts to mitigate the environmental impact of technology.

 ## Introducing an energy-efficiency analysis tool

-In the quest for sustainable coding practices, accurately measuring energy consumption poses a significant challenge.
+In the quest for sustainable coding practices, __accurately measuring energy consumption poses a significant challenge__.
 Absolute energy consumption is influenced by various factors, including hardware infrastructure and environmental conditions, making it challenging to establish precise metrics.
-However, relative energy consumption offers a practical approach to comparing the efficiency of different code implementations under standardized conditions.
+However, __relative energy consumption__ offers a practical approach to comparing the efficiency of different code implementations under standardized conditions.

-I've created a tool that facilitates the measurement of relative energy consumption: [Joulenne](https://github.com/szogyenyid/joulenne).
+I've created a tool that facilitates the measurement of relative energy consumption: [__Joulenne__](https://github.com/szogyenyid/joulenne).
 Leveraging the Linux tool turbostat, Joulenne provides insights into the energy consumption of processes, offering valuable data for optimizing code efficiency.
 While turbostat being originally designed for general-purpose energy measurement, Joulenne allows it to be applied to any process, including PHP code execution.

 Let's consider an example scenario where Joulenne is used to measure the energy consumption of a specific piece of PHP code.
-By executing the code on the same device and under consistent settings, Joulenne captures energy consumption metrics, providing developers with quantitative data to assess code efficiency.
+By executing the code on the same device and under consistent settings, __Joulenne captures energy consumption metrics__, providing developers with quantitative data to assess code efficiency.

 ### Example usage of [Joulenne](https://github.com/szogyenyid/joulenne)

-Consider a typical bad practice in PHP: using `count($myArray)` in a for-loop.
+Consider a typical bad practice in PHP: using `count($array)` in a for-loop.

-You might have seen this code several times:
+You might have seen pieces code like this several times:
 ```php
 for ($i=0; $i<count($a); $i++) {
     // Do something